alecngai/01-Kickstarter-analysis/README.md

 outcomes based on launch date, and Outcomes based on Goals.
 The Kickstarter data consists of 21 Columns, and 4115 Rows of data.
 The quantitative variables are:
 ID, Goal, Pledged, deadline, launched_at, Backers_count, Percentage Funded, Average Donation, Date Created Conversion,  Date Ended Conversion, Year.
 The Nominal Categorical variables are: Name, Blurb, Outcomes, Country, Currency, Category and Subcategory, Parent Category, Subcategory.
-The Binary Categorical variables consist of just spotlight.
+The Binary Categorical variables consist of staff_pick and spotlight.
 Using this data, we can extract a solution, and create charts to help our client visualize her solution to her problem.

 _**ID**_ - Numerical value identifier for the row of data.
 _**Name**_ - Name of the fundraiser